Vegetable Sheep Facts

 Vegetable Sheep Physical Description

-The amazing Vegetable Sheep qualifies as one of those wonders of Nature one must see to believe.
+The amazing Vegetable Sheep qualifies as one of those select few wonders of Nature one must see to truly believe.
 It also has an outward appearance that’s difficult to accurately describe.
 That’s partly because, like its relatives, it has a highly variable, as well as quite irregular, general shape.

-As a general principle, though, individual specimens attain roughly equal measurements in height and width.
+As a general principle, though, individual specimens of this marvel attain roughly equal measurements in both height and width.
 More specifically, a typical full growth size equals about 3.3 ft (1m) in both dimensions.
 Exceptionally sized specimens do sometimes occur, though only rarely.

-Its branches develop as short, but relatively very stout in structure.
-These, however, develop extremely close together.
+Its branches develop as short, but relatively very stout in their structure.
+These parts of the plant, however, develop extremely close together.
 In point of fact, its branches are so tightly packed that the leaves of the plant can’t even be seen.
 They’re also tiny, being only a few millimeters long.

-The remarkable foliage of the extraordinary Vegetable Sheep also has yet another surprise for the viewer.
-That’s an extremely dense convering of fine, white hairs.
-These very distinctive features give the plant a woolly appearance, adding to its namesake sheep-like look.
+The remarkable foliage of the extraordinary Vegetable Sheep also holds yet another surprise for the fortunate viewer.
+That’s the existence of an extremely dense convering of fine, white hairs.
+These distinctive features give the plant a woolly appearance, adding to its namesake sheep-like look.

-The flowers of this true marvel of Nature developed as comparatively small, yellowish, and daisy-like, emerging from the cushion surface.
-They also typically bloom in the summer months, adding a subtle splash of color to the otherwise monochromatic plant.
+The flowers of this marvel of Nature and evolution developed as comparatively small, yellowish, and daisy-like.
+These blooms emerge from the cushion surface.
+Each also typically blooms in the summer months, adding a subtle yet lovely splash of color to the otherwise monochromatic plant.

 - Kingdom: Plantae